jr419/BRIDGE/docs/api-reference/homophily-metrics.md

 3. **Selecting Graph Rewiring Strategies**: The metrics can guide the selection of optimal permutation matrices for BRIDGE rewiring.

-4. **Choosing Between High-Pass and Low-Pass Filters**: The relationship between homophily and heterophily can inform the choice of GNN architecture.

 ## Usage in BRIDGE Pipeline